mseri/pplofthesoil/README.md

 ![Web App](img/webapp.png)

-You can already test our web app going to [Soil App](http://www.soil-app.appspot.com/)
+You can already test our web app going to [Project Soil App](http://www.soil-app.appspot.com/)

 ## Ideas for the future
 The possible implications and improvement for the future are the most variuos.
 Here there is a small list of what we could and would like to achieve: